-NOTE: The pod village was torn down in 2009.
+NOTE: The Sanzhi Pod Village was torn down in 2009.

 Nestled along a short stretch of coastline in Northern Taiwan lies a strange complex known as The San-Zhi Pod Village.
 This abandoned futuristic luxury vacation spot remains a complete mystery to locals and tourists alike.
 There are several stories surrounding the circumstances that led up to its abandonment, but no one seems to know exactly why or how the site fell into such a state of disrepair.

-We entered through a broken window and made our way through the complex and out into the main courtyard.
+We entered through a broken window, which obviously had been shattered by squatters, and we made our way through the complex and out into the main courtyard.
 It was eerily quiet.
 It was so quiet, we could hear the crashing of the waves at the waterfront and the grass blowing.
 The pods were in various states of disrepair.
 Some had their entire roofs ripped off, others had collapsed in on themselves.
-It was obvious that people had been living in some of them.
+It was obvious that people had been squatting in some of them, but we didn’t encounter anyone inside the pods.
 The sheer amount of destruction was mind-blowing.